Skip to main content

 • Count backward 5-4-3-2-1 and then apologize or clarify!

-But what if the conversation has moved on?
-You’ve lost your chance to retract or clarify what you just said.
-If it was just something odd or awkward, brush it off and consciously decide not to dwell on it.
-If you said something rude or offensive, it’s good to go back and clarify.
+If it was just something a little odd or awkward, give yourself permission to brush it off and gently decide not to dwell on it.
+If it was genuinely rude or hurtful, it’s worth circling back to clarify.

 Try saying something like,